Summary

 - You are at greater risk of developing lipoedema if other women in your family are affected.

-- Treatment includes changes to the composition of your diet, use of compression stockings, bandaging affected areas, low-impact exercise, massage and water-based activities.
+- Treatment includes changes to your diet, use of compression stockings, bandaging affected areas, low-impact exercise, massage and water-based activities.

-- Specialised liposuction for lipoedema can assist when other treatments have not been effective.
+- Specialised liposuction for lipoedema can assist when other conservative treatments have not been effective.

 On this page